-IAU accepts students year-round during the mandatory spring and fall and also the summer trimester, which is typically a vacation trimester.
-There are more courses offered in the mandatory spring and fall trimesters due to enrollment.
-Many students choose to use the summer trimester as a vacation trimester to not enroll in classes.
+IAU accepts students year-round during the mandatory spring and fall semesters and also during the summer vacation.
+There are more courses offered in the mandatory spring and fall semesters due to enrollment.
+Many students choose not to enroll in classes during the summer vacation.
 Courses are scheduled according to student need and demand.
 Courses within a program that have higher demand will be scheduled more often.